 Amazon description: Physicians’ Desk Reference has been the authoritative source on prescription drugs for 70 years.
 Found in virtually every physician’s office, pharmacy, clinic, and library, no medical reference is more current, more recognized, or more respected.
 Now in its 70th edition, PDR contains full, FDA-approved drug label information, including warnings and precautions, drug interactions, and hundreds of full-color pill images.
 Every label in PDR includes information on dosages, side effects, and safety information, such as contraindications, pregnancy ratings, and interactions with other drugs, food, and alcohol.
 Data on clinical trials are also included.

-Packed with essential information on diagnosing and treating medical disorders, this handy, compact guide was written by a team of clinicians for everyday use by medical professionals for delivery of the best care to their patients.
+Packed with essential information on diagnosing and treating medical disorders, this comprehensive guide was written by a team of medical experts.
+This book is intended for everyday use by health care professionals for delivery of the best care to their patients.

-Designed for maximum clinical utility, the new Merck Manual of Diagnosis and Therapy 19th edition makes it easy to find the right information, right when it is needed.
-It is a must-have for medical students, residents, practicing physicians, nurses, and allied health professionals.
+The new Merck Manual of Diagnosis and Therapy 20th edition is a must-have for medical students, residents, practicing physicians, nurses, and allied health professionals.

 Amazon description: Since its initial publication in 1990, the “Mayo Clinic Family Health Book” has become a classic home medical reference, selling more than 1.5 million copies.
 Now in its fourth edition, this updated and abundantly illustrated volume offers the latest in medical knowledge, with a strong emphasis on self-care.
 From prevention to treatment, from infancy to old age, this comprehensive health guide offers reliable, easy-to-understand information in five convenient sections: Part I – Injuries and Symptoms; Part II – Pregnancy and Healthy Children; Part III – Healthy Adults; Colour section; Part IV – Diseases and Disorders; and, Part V – Tests and Treatments.